Gospel of Barnabas: Crucifixion of Jesus

-Like the Quran, in its narrative of Jesus' crucifixion the gospel is thought to be influenced by (or adopt) docetism: a heterodox doctrine that Jesus' human form was an illusion.
-David Sox wrote that the Gospel of Barnabus' portrayal of Judas Iscariot is more sympathetic than that in the canonical gospels, where he is cast as a villainous betrayer; in Christian tradition, his name is synonymous with one who deceives under the guise of friendship.
+In its narrative of Jesus' crucifixion, the gospel is thought to be influenced by (or adopt) docetism: a heterodox doctrine that Jesus' human form was an illusion.
+David Sox wrote that the Gospel of Barnabas' portrayal of Judas Iscariot is more sympathetic than that in the canonical gospels, where he is cast as a villainous betrayer; in Christian tradition, his name is synonymous with one who deceives under the guise of friendship.
 The Raggs said that since the alleged substitution in the Quran is unnamed and unexplained, the author of the gospel attempted to fill this void.

 Ghulam Murtaza Azad described the gospel as a medieval forgery in Islamic Studies, but found its narrative more reasonable than that of the canonical gospels: "A man who is not religious minded can hardly believe that a person who wrought such great miracles could not save himself from humiliation and cross.
 The Christians say that he was crucified in order to save mankind from their sins.
 This explanation of crucifixion is strange and difficult to understand.
 And stranger than that is that the traitor was saved and the master was hanged."
+Although it would appear that the canonical gospels do not portray Judas as being saved.
 In his Understand My Muslim People (2004), Abraham Sarker wrote that the narrative is popular in Quranic exegesis.

 Prediction of Muhammad

 In accordance with As-Saff 6, Muslims believe that Jesus was the forerunner of Muhammad and predicted Muhammad's coming:

-And remember Jesus, the son of Mary, said: 'O Children of Israel!
-I am the apostle of God (sent) to you, confirming that which is between my hands from the Torah, and giving glad tidings of an apostle to come after me, whose name shall be Ahmad.'
-But, when he came to them with clear signs, they said, 'this is evident sorcery.'
+And ˹remember˺ when Jesus, son of Mary, said, “O children of Israel!
+I am truly Allah’s messenger to you, confirming the Torah which came before me, and giving good news of a messenger after me whose name will be Aḥmad.”
+Yet when the Prophet came to them with clear proofs, they said, “This is pure magic.”